Read our fact sheet about international students.

 - Being sacked because you were sick or injured.

 There are other general workplace protections that all employees have.
 For more information see the Protections at work fact sheet.

 If you feel like any of these things are happening to you, you should contact the Fair Work Infoline on 13 13 94 for assistance.

-- it’s allowed under a term of an employee’s award, or
+- it’s allowed under a term of your award, or

 For example, if you accidentally break something, your employer cannot deduct money from your wages.
 Further, an employer can’t force you to agree to a deduction.

 Even if the deduction is authorised under a term in an award, registered agreement or contract of employment, the term has no effect if:

 If you are concerned about deductions from your wages, contact the Fair Work Infoline on 13 13 94.